What do you need to know about THE MERIDA EX powered by SHIMANO STEPS?

 The trails boast a massive variety, from flat-out rocky moorland gallops to tight, technical, rooty threading.
 We think that we’ve designed an event that is physically tough and a good test of skill and bike handling … without making it too demanding that your average rider can’t ride it.

 How fit do I need to be?

-There will 35-45km of riding a day for 3 days with approx 2,000m climbing each.
+There will 35-45km of riding a day for three days with approx. 1,500 – 2,300m climbing each.
 That will include several timed stages a day where you’ll be pushing hard to beat your mates.

 What bike should I ride?

-Any well-maintained mountain bike will make it round THE EX.
-In 2016 we had hardtails, full suspension bikes and every combination of travel, geometry and tyre shape imaginable.
+Any well-maintained mountain bike will make it round THE MERIDA EX powered by Shimano STEPS.
+In the past, we had hardtails, full-suspension bikes and every combination of travel, geometry and tyre shape imaginable.

 Bring the bike that will get you up the big climbs and down the technical descents and that you know won’t let you down.
 Tubeless is strongly recommended as are some decent, tough tyres that can take a beating on the rocks.